Ka ʻUā Lehu

 School Programs

 Lelekamanu functions as our outreach and service project division on Oʻahu, extending exclusive educational opportunities to participating schools through invitation.
 These include field trips to terrestrial conservation areas and active restoration sites, partnering with other community organizations on mālama ʻāina-based initiatives, and participating in native vegetation restoration projects in Waipao.
 We aim to extend the teachings of Papahana Kuaola with the wider community, highlighting the deep connection between cultural heritage and ecological vitality.
-Our goal is to secure the lasting legacy of Hawaii’s unique identity for both the present and future generations.
+Our goal is to secure the lasting legacy the unique identity of Hawaiʻi for both the present and future generations.

 Our Lelekamanu School program offers a 90-minute interactive presentation on Human Interaction with the Hawaiian Environment I (pre–1778), covering changes in population, settlement, government, religion, and food production from the first Polynesian settlers until 1778.
 Students then explore Waipao in He‘eia ma uka, engaging in mālama ‘āina activities, learning cultural skills, delving into Hawaiian mo‘olelo, and gaining insights into the history, traditions, and art of kūkulu hale.